HypeCheck

 Research-backed dose: 150-600 mg/day (root extract, standardized to withanolides)

-Traditional Chinese herb often marketed for menopause relief, but solo evidence is weak and inconsistent.
+Traditional Chinese herb often used for menopause symptoms, but solo evidence is weak.

 weak

-Research-backed dose: 28-30 mg/day based on general knowledge; No established dose from provided studies
+Research-backed dose: 28-30 mg/day based on general knowledge (no study data provided)

 Price & Value